rollkit/docs/docs/specs.md

 #### Intermediate State Roots

-To be able to validate fraud proofs, blocks of the Rollmint chain have to contain intermediate state roots, reflecting the state of SMT after every transaction.
+To be able to validate fraud proofs, blocks of the Rollkit chain have to contain intermediate state roots, reflecting the state of SMT after every transaction.

 ## Customizing Modules